stenterello/stenterello/README.md

 ### My interests

 I'm a Linux enthusiast, always ready to learn and explore the big world of Unix systems.
 I love coding in C, C++.
 My favourite scripting languages are Bash and Python.
+Web programming is not my main interest but I already know deeply HTML, CSS, Vanilla Javascript, PHP

 ### Currently working on...